-- All server responses and client requests are in JavaScript Object Notation (JSON) format. - REST JSAPI supports both HTTPS and HTTP. - Strings passed to and from the API should be UTF-8 encoded. - Dates returned from the API are in POSIX time format.
+- All server responses and client requests are in JavaScript Object Notation (JSON) format. - REST JSAPI supports HTTP only. - Strings passed to and from the API should be UTF-8 encoded. - Dates returned from the API are in POSIX time format.